Skip to Content

 College students also love their books

-Theo Baker, a Stanford senior whose investigative reporting for his college newspaper exposed a research scandal that brought down the university’s president in 2023, is apparently joining the San Francisco Standard to help build “Hinge for news.”
+Theo Baker, a Stanford senior whose investigative reporting for his college newspaper exposed a research scandal that brought down the university’s president in 2023, is apparently advising the San Francisco Standard to help build “Hinge for news.”
 What exactly that means is unclear, though it certainly sounds Stanford as hell.
 Standard CEO Griffin Gaffney gave few details when he posted about the effort on LinkedIn over the weekend, choosing instead to focus on his hope for the future of journalism personified by young upstarts like Baker, a 21-year-old son of two high-powered journalists.
 Baker’s memoir, How to Rule the World: An Education in Power at Stanford University, comes out tomorrow, with Gaffney included in the acknowledgements.

 Hating on corporations: An international affair